-TCU's roster of rejects looking like one of the nation's best heading into rivalry game vs. Texas
+TCU's roster of 'rejects' looking like one of the nation's best heading into rivalry game vs. Texas

 I'm a big believer in the predictive power of recruiting rankings.
 The better you recruit, the higher your ceiling.
 The more highly rated recruiting classes you stack up, the stronger your competitive culture gets.
 Give me a team 25 random five stars over your 25 random three stars every year and I will beat you.

 But outliers do exist, and no program is a prisoner to its recruiting limitations.
 In TCU's case, those limitations may actually perpetuate the culture that has driven it to the top of the Big 12 under Gary Patterson.
-He takes the rejects; the guys the blue bloods don't have time for.
+He takes the "rejects," the guys the blue bloods don't have time to consider.
 That breeds an inherent edge, a chip on the shoulder that you can't fake or manufacture.

 It's a TCU roster in contrast to the one it faced last weekend in Ohio State, but it exists practically in opposition of the one it faces this weekend with Texas.
 The Longhorns get who they want in their own state on the recruiting trail.
 TCU can choose from the rest.
 Texas could have had the guys on TCU's roster.
 It just didn't want them.